Build an App Like Uber

 This is how it happens:

-As soon as the rider or the user fires his/her Uber app, and requests a cab, then that request lands on the Web Socket, which dispatches it immediately to the Demand Service.
+As soon as the rider or the user fires his/her Uber app and requests a cab, that request lands on the Web Socket, which dispatches it immediately to the Demand Service.

-Now, the Demand Service is aware that this request is from a Cab or from a rider asking for the Ride.
-In this case, since the request is coming from a rider for a cab, Demand Service dispatches the request to the Supply Service, with all the information needed: Which type of ride is requested, how many rides are needed, and the location where this ride is needed.
+Now, the Demand Service identifies the request context.
+In this case, since the request is coming from a rider for a ride, Demand Service dispatches the request to the Supply Service, with all the information needed: Which type of ride is requested, how many rides are needed, and the location where this ride is needed.

 Armed with this information, the Supply Service requests one of the servers in the server ring to fulfill this request.
-The Supply Service shares the User ID and Location ID for this purpose.
+The Supply Service shares the User ID and H3 Location Index for this purpose.

-Based on this information, the DISCO gets activated and tries to match the nearest cab available to the rider (as shared in Part 1 of this series), based on the ETA (expected time of arrival), and the distance from the rider.
+Based on this information, the DISCO gets activated and tries to match the nearest cab available to the rider (as shared in Part 1 of this series), based on the ETA (expected time of arrival), and the distance from the rider calculated via routing engines.
+This precise estimation relies heavily on real-time traffic data processed by sophisticated data analytics services.

 Once confirmed, the web socket is again activated, and it sends the message to the cabs, asking if they want to accept this ride request.

-Once the cab says yes, the ride is successfully matched, and the rider is notified.
+Once the driver accepts, the ride is successfully matched, and the rider is notified.

 If you are looking for Uber app developers and Rideshare app developers who can develop and launch similar mobile apps with service-based architecture, then we can help you.

-We at TechAhead have a 200+ strong team of passionate and talented programmers, developers, designers, system architects, project managers, and business analysts who can understand your specific requirements, and help you build an app like Uber.
+We at TechAhead have a 200+ strong team of passionate and talented programmers, developers, designers, system architects, project managers, and business analysts who can understand your specific requirements and help you build an app like Uber using modern stacks like Go, Node.js, and Kubernetes.

 Here’s your chance to disrupt the mobile ecosystem with stunningly powerful and aesthetic mobile apps, with unprecedented scalability and features.